utexas-bwi/bwi/README.md

 You can install all the BWI components normally built from source on either ROS Hydro or Indigo.

+The Hydro version is now *deprecated*.
+It may work, but is no longer actively maintained.

 First, [install ROS Hydro](http://wiki.ros.org/hydro/Installation/Ubuntu), or [Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu).